-This campaign seeks to mobilize support for families that have been devastated by Agent Orange, the dioxin-laden defoliant that was sprayed over South Vietnam during the Vietnam War.
-Three million Vietnamese may be affected, according to the Vietnamese Red Cross.
+This campaign supports families that have been poisoned by Agent Orange, the dioxin-laden defoliant that was sprayed during the Vietnam War.
 Quang Binh province, where this campaign is centered, has registered over 19,000 Agent Orange casualties.

 The campaign has two parts.
-First, we are seeking support for a small number of families that are exceptionally vulnerable.
-They were chosen by our Vietnamese partner, the Association for the Empowerment of Persons with Disabilities (AEPD) on the basis of a 2014 survey of 500 affected families in Quang Binh.
-The survey was financed by an AP Board member.
+First, it provides economic support for a small number of vulnerable families.
+They were chosen by our Vietnamese partner, the Association for the Empowerment of Persons with Disabilities (AEPD) on the basis of a 2014 survey in Quang Binh financed by an AP Board member.

-Once a family is selected by AEPD we post their profile on these pages and appeal for around $1,500 – enough to finance some form of sustainable investment.
-AEPD helps the family prepare a business plan and visits regularly.
-AP will also follow up through Peace Fellows and post results on these pages.
+Once a family is selected by AEPD we post the profile on these pages and seek funding for a cow or another form of sustainable investment that will produce an immediate return.
+AEPD will help the family prepare a business plan and follow up with regular visits.

 The campaign will also advocate around Agent Orange in Vietnam and internationally.
-In Vietnam there is wide agreement about the need to provide for Agent Orange survivors.
-The main obstacle is a shortage of money and government spending priorities.
-AEPD is developing a strategy to argue for improving compensation for Agent Orange families that would win the support of other advocates, like the Vietnamese Association of Agent Orange Victims (VAVA).
+In Vietnam there is wide agreement about the need to provide for Agent Orange survivors, but this runs up against a shortage of money.
+AEPD makes a strong case for increasing compensation for Agent Orange families – a case that is supported by other influential advocates like the Vietnamese Association of Agent Orange Victims (VAVA)

-Internationally, AP will deploy Peace Fellows to AEPD, raise funds for families, and insist on this message – Agent Orange is a humanitarian, not an American problem.
+Internationally, AP will deploy Peace Fellows to AEPD, raise funds for families, and insist that Agent Orange be seen as a humanitarian, not an American problem.
 We also feel that anyone who overcomes a disability is a hero, and that Agent Orange caregivers are particularly inspiring.
 We hope you agree.
+(October 2016)

 Le Van Dung and his wife Dang Thi Miet have produced thirteen children and lost twelve of them to Agent Orange.
 One child lived to eight months and the couple hoped she would survive.
 But it was not to be.
 Their thirteenth child, Li Thi Ngoc Thuy, has severe symptoms and receives compensation from the government.
 One of her two daughters, Le Thi Phuong Thao, has problems with her eyesight which appears linked to Agent Orange.
 But the government does not give compensation for third generation victims.
 We are seeking $1,500 for this family.
 Donate here or by clicking on the button below.